- Most used programming languages in the world

 I hope you enjoyed the post and graphs.
 If I had to give you three takeaways, I’d give you these:

-• Check out Firebase.
+for web and mobile. - Check out Firebase.